This post was sponsored by Spicentice. Check out their variety of rubs and seasonings, meal kits and chilies from around the world!

 This hearty chicken and pinto bean soup is the perfect cold weather comfort meal.
 It warms you to the bone!
 Give it a punch of flavor by adding one of the spice mixes at Spicentice—like their Italian Rub.

 A few years ago for Christmas we decided to cut back on material gifts to our families.

 I mean, my parents and my in-laws don’t actually *need* anything, and (in the name of downsizing) prefer not to be given more “things” to clutter up their houses.

 So, instead, we got creative!

-Last Christmas in lieu of traditional gifts, we decided to give them once-a-month Sunday suppers, cooked and delivered by none other than yours truly.
+At the time, we lived on the same property as my parents and my grandfather, and in lieu of traditional holiday gifts we decided to give them once-a-month Sunday suppers, cooked and delivered by none other than yours truly.

 January’s meal was vegetarian lasagna rolls and a spinach salad dressed with a simple homemade lemon vinaigrette.